 What the Internet provides

 On the Internet you find information found in both type of books.
 The problem is it is decentralized.
 It's very hard to go through a website from beginning to end finding all the information you need.
-As soon as you find one term you can't understand, you google it and find the explanation on a different website, and you face the same problem again and then back to Google.
+As soon as you find one term you can't understand, you google it and find the explanation on a different website, and you face another new term problem and it is back to Google again.

 Why should you read books then?

 I know the basic structure of many languages.
 I can create a for loop, a conditional statement, a class, and yes I am listing these very small feats.
 However these are not enough anymore.
 If I have a bug with any of the basics, stackoverflow is my friend.
 But If I want to build a large application, I need to understand more important concepts.
-That's where the first type of programming books come in.
+That's where those Theory/Concept/Philosophy books become handy.

 I read game programming patterns, which is an online book if you can call it that, but it falls in the same category as the theoretical books.
 Most of the pseudo code presented in the book is in C++, but make no mistake this is not a book on how to implement these patterns in C++.
 The book is rich in information that will help you implement clever designs that make your large application, not just games, easier to work with.
 If you had to go figure on your own all the patterns found in this book, it will probably take years.